tradesouthwest/startmeup/README.md

 # Hello Theme

-Startmeup is part of the Hello Theme.
+Startmeup is part of the Hello Theme project and expands on the very basics of building themes with ClassicPress.

+Version:      1.0.0

 Requires PHP: 7.4